AceCentre/RelayKeys/README.md

 Although there are two bits of hardware identified you can do this with other Bluetooth boards.
 The essential element is being able to transmit at a high enough speed, reliably, over the serial port of the computer (what we are defining as the 'server' in this context).

+## Anatomy of the files

+* ``arduino/`` - firmware for the arduino board
+* ``docs/``  - VuePress docs for http://acecentre.github.io/relayKeys/.
+Build Script is **docs-deploy.sh**
+* ``resources/`` - Helper files for development (e.g. ``demoSerial.py`` which pretends to be an arduino board connected, viewComPorts which outputs the connected com ports), AAC software pagesets and all-keys.txt which is a output of all the keys supported by RelayKeys.
+Also note the development files - ``relaykeys-pygame`` and ``relaykeys.py`` - which are stripped down versions of the whole project.
+Useful for debugging and testing things without the daemon server.
+Just move ``relaykeys.py`` into the root directory to get it to work.
+* ``_keysmap.py`` -
+* ``blehid.py`` - Library/Import file used by relaykeysd.
+Includes the function that writes the AT command to the serial port, init the serial port, and sends keyboard/mouse codes.
+* ``build.py``, ``buildinstaller.nsi`` - Build files to turn this project into a installer.
+Run ``python build.py`` to trigger the build.
+* ``docs-deploy.sh`` - deploys the documentation to the github pages site.
+* ``relaykeys-cli.py`` - This is the command line interface version of relaykeys.
+Conencts to the daemon server.
+* ``relaykeys-example.cfg`` - The default config file.
+Note this gets copied on install to the right location and is used as the standard config.
+Note commented out baud and dev lines.
+Dev fixes the ``COM`` port if the com port finding code doesn't work
+* ``relaykeys-qt.py`` - The GUI version of our relakeys testing app.
+* ``relaykeys.spec.ini`` - Used for the NSIS build (i.e. ``buildinstaller.nsi``)
+* ``relaykeysclient.py`` - The main library file used by -cli and -qt versions.
+Connects to the server.
+*  ``relaykeysd-service-restart.bat``, ``relaykeysd-service.py`` - The Windows service applcation
+* ``relaykeysd.py`` - The daemon.
+This is what is run in the background - and controlled by the service.
+If you want to test RelayKeys - run this file first - and leave it running. e.g. ``python relakyeysd.py &&``.
+Note the command line flags in the header.

 ## Other projects / Similar work / Inspiration

 - [The original RelayKeys from Harold Pimental](https://haroldpimentel.wordpress.com/2016/09/08/bluetooth-keyboard-switch-with-arduino/).